brendanlong/prince-of-the-dark-kingdom/src/book-2/chapter-09.md

 Tom glowered back at him.

 "*This is NOT my doing.
-I would never be so careless or obvious!"*
+I would never be so careless or obvious!*"

 Voldemort sneered.

 "*And I suppose you were framed?
 By whom?
-Potter?"*
+Potter?*"

 "Of course not!
 No one knows who I am to bother with framing me.
 But you have the right idea.
 I think who ever did this is trying to frame